YSChan15/Facial-Recognition-and-Detection-Using-Augmented-Reality-Headset-with-Cloud-Server-and-SmartMesh-IP/README.md

 ## Introduction
 - This project is part of the senior design project:

->**Facial Recognition and Detection using Augmented Reality Headset with Cloud Server and SmartMesh IP Network**
+**Facial Recognition and Detection using Augmented Reality Headset with Cloud Server and SmartMesh IP Network**

-- Advisor: Dr Zheng
+- Advisor: Dr. Zheng

-- Commitee: Dr Hossain, Dr Cavalcanti
+- Commitee: Dr. Hossain, Dr. Cavalcanti

 - Group members: Brycen Hillukka, Yu Sheng Chan, Hayden Scott, Brandon Wieberdink

 > This project is sponsored by a grant from the Emerson corporation.

-- A senior design capstone project.
+> A senior design capstone project.
 The group members divided the work as follows:
 >- Brycen developed all the facial recognition cloud server programs and helped Yu Sheng develop the initial version of both of his systems.
 >- Yu Sheng developed the Arduino measuring system as well as the program for the Augmented Reality (AR) headset.
 >- Hayden developed/modified the Wireless Sensor Network with the custom network manager.